cheungdaven/old-home-page/index.md

 ---

 ## Welcome to my website

-This is the place where I share my ideas on topics like [Paracraft](http://www.paracraft.cn) software design, artificial intelligence and education.
+Currently, my scientific research focusses upon Recommendation System, Deep Learning, and Internet of Things.

-Feel free to send me emails or join our team.
+This is the place where I share my ideas these topics.